-Other important causes of chronic cough include allergies, inhaled foreign bodies, GE reflux, pertussis, chronic sinusitis, tuberculosis, inhaled irritants (smoke or fumes), pressure on the respiratory tract from the outside (perhaps from lymph nodes or blood vessels), or habit.
+Other important causes include allergies, inhaled foreign bodies, GE reflux, pertussis, chronic sinusitis, tuberculosis, inhaled irritants (smoke or fumes), pressure on the respiratory tract from the outside (perhaps from lymph nodes or blood vessels), or habit.

-Occasionally a cough can be caused by swimmer’s ear, which can trigger cough sensors in the ear canal.
+Occasionally it can be caused by swimmer’s ear, which can trigger cough sensors in the ear canal.

 All children will cough occasionally as a part of their bodies’ way to fight infections and irritation.
-Nevertheless, cough is a symptom that deserves attention.
+Nevertheless, it is a symptom that deserves attention.
 While sneezing in a newborn is usually normal, a cough usually indicates that something needs to be addressed.
-In older children as well, the cough is a sign of irritation and it is important to discover the cause.
+In older children as well, it is a sign of irritation and it is important to discover the cause.

 The sound of the cough often depends on the location of the irritation.
-If an infection is in the voice box (croup), the cough may sound like a barking seal.
+If an infection is in the voice box (croup), it may sound like a barking seal.
 If it is deeper in the bronchi (bronchitis), the cough will sound deeper as well.